wujuu/rasberry-pi-opencv/README.md

 ## Files description

+* `recog_simplest.py` file is the simplest version of image recognition using OpenCV.
+This script requires the `bcm2835_v4l2` kernel module.

-`pi_recog` file is a basic script with 3 predefined Haar cascades from OpenCV.
+* `pi_recog.py` file is a basic script with 3 predefined Haar cascades from OpenCV.

-`pi_recog_threaded` file is essentially the same script, but uses imutils library for capturing images in a separate thread and FPS measurement.
+* `pi_recog_threaded.py` file is essentially the same script, but uses `imutils` library for capturing images in a separate thread and FPS measurement.

-`haarcascades` folder contains classifiers for things like face or full body detection.
+* `haarcascades/` directory contains classifiers for things like face or full body detection.
 Those files are taken from OpenCV library.

 ## Links